 eProsima Micro XRCE-DDS provides both, a plug and play eProsima Micro XRCE-DDS Agent and an API layer which allows you to implement your eProsima Micro XRCE-DDS Clients.

 - High performance.

 - Uses a static low-level serialization library (eProsima Micro CDR) that serialize in XCDR.

-- The client library is dynamic memory free and static memory free.
-This means that the only memory charge is due to the stack growth.
+- The client library is dynamic and static memory free.
+It means that the only memory footprint is due to the stack growth.
 It can manage a simple publisher/subscriber with less of 2KB of RAM.
 Besides, the client is built with a profiles concept, that allows adding or removing functionality to the library changing the binary size.

 - The OS dependencies are treated as pluggable modules.
 The user can easily implement his platform modules to eProsima Micro XRCE-DDS Client library in his specific platform.
 By default, the project can run over Linux, Windows and Nuttx.

 - Compiler dependencies free.